Akira Maeda: Universal Wrestling Federation (1984–1985)

-New Japan Pro Wrestling (1985–1988)
+Return to New Japan Pro Wrestling (1985–1988)

 Maeda became involved in a real-life feud with New Japan booker and top star, Antonio Inoki, refusing to work with him in what could have been a huge moneymaking program.

 In April 1986, he was involved in one of the most surreal moments in wrestling history during a match with André the Giant; neither man could agree to losing the match.
 Andre appeared drunk and started no selling Maeda's moves.
 Then Maeda proceeded to shoot kick André's legs and repeatedly take him down.
-After 30 minutes of this, André voluntarily laid down to be pinned (in spite of being assured that Maeda would lose the match), but Akira refused to do so.
-Inoki eventually came to the ring and demanded the match to end, much to the bewilderment of the audience.
+After nearly 30 minutes of this, André voluntarily laid down to be pinned (in spite of being assured that Maeda would lose the match), but Akira refused to do so.
+Inoki eventually came to the ring and demanded the match to end as a No Contest, much to the bewilderment of the audience.

 On November 19, 1987, during a six-man tag team match, as Riki Choshu was putting Osamu Kido in a Sasori-gatame, Maeda delivered a stiff kick to Choshu's face, breaking his orbital bone.
 The flow of the match was disrupted, as Choshu then tried to attack Maeda, and a finish had to be improvised.
 The resulting injury would sideline Choshu for well over a month and Maeda was immediately suspended for his actions.
 The promotion's management offered Maeda to lift the suspension in exchange for going on a training excursion to Mexico to learn lucha libre, but Maeda refused and abandoned New Japan along with his partners in February 1988.

 Although the kick is popularly believed to have been a deliberate attack, Maeda has claimed it was actually an accident, with Choshu having supposedly failed at protecting his face at the cue (a tap on his back) before the kick was thrown.
 Referee Mr. Takahashi, despite disapproving Maeda's stiff style, has agreed it was an accident on a scripted spot, declaring that such miscommunications were not uncommon at the time.
 Years later, Maeda and Choshu reconciled amicably, to the point where Maeda attended his retirement ceremony.